 He just wasn't talking to you.
 He was talking to investors.

-And that's the scam.
+And that's the problem.

 OEMs communicate different realities to different audiences.
 Investors get the truth: costs are rising, margins are under pressure, configurations will change.
 Consumers get silence—or vague reassurances that "we remain committed to value."